Two Dogmas of Empiricism: Analyticity and circularity

 Presuming that 'creature with a heart' and 'creature with kidneys' have the same extension, they will be interchangeable salva veritate.
 But this interchangeability rests upon both empirical features of the language itself and the degree to which extension is empirically found to be identical for the two concepts, and not upon the sought for principle of cognitive synonymy.

 It seems that the only way to assert the synonymy is by supposing that the terms 'bachelor' and 'unmarried man' are synonymous and that the sentence "All and only all bachelors are unmarried men" is analytic.
 But for salva veritate to hold as a definition of something more than extensional agreement, i.e., cognitive synonymy, we need a notion of necessity and thus of analyticity.

 So, from the above example, it can be seen that in order for us to distinguish between analytic and synthetic we must appeal to synonymy; at the same time, we should also understand synonymy with interchangeability salva veritate.
 However, such a condition to understand synonymy is not enough so we not only argue that the terms should be interchangeable, but necessarily so.
 And to explain this logical necessity we must appeal to analyticity once again.
 Thus, the argument is circular, and fails.

+Ultimately, Quine reaches the conclusion about analyticity the paper is famous for: